SilbigerLab/Titrator/Protocols/TitratorSOP.md

 			2. If the Autosampler is Red, Report it.
 			3. If the Autosampler is Green, you may move on to the next step.
 		3. When the Autosampler is connected, the Titrator will detect an acid.
 Once shown, press “OK” on the screen.
 		4. Another pop-up will show up.
 Press “OK” on that too.
+It's possible the titrator will go straight to its main menu, in which case, go to the next step.
 	2. Using the laptop, create one Folder within the Data Folder. [this PC > windowsC: >labx_data > Titrator > Data]
 		1. The folder must be named something appropriate for the samples being processed (for example, Bermuda31 would be all the Bermuda data for 31 degrees) within the Data Folder. *(That is your folder of the day.)*
 	3. Open Excel, LabX and RStudio (R)
 		1. Minimize Excel and R to reduce clutter.
-		2. Using LabX, modify the Server Export Directory to so that the filed export to your *folder of the day*.
-To do so, go to System (Bottom Left) > At the System’s tab, click “Import and Export” then “Export Templates” > Look for “Export Template data export” and search for Settings then Export File.
-Look for the “Server Export Directory.”
+		2. Using LabX, modify the Server Export Directory so that the files export to your *folder of the day*.
+To do so, go to System (Bottom Left) > At the System’s tab, click “Import and Export” then “Export Templates” > Select “Export Template” and search for the "Edit Export Template" icon in the upper left.
+Click the Settings tab then edit the Export File Name and Export Directory.
 			1. On the “Server Export Directory,” that is where your data is going.
 You can modify it by clicking on “Edit Export Template” and navigate to the *folder of the day*.
 	4. Using an 80ml empty cup (use cup labeled "ACID HCL ONLY"), place it on the Autosampler in position 69.
-	5. Park the autosampler by pressing “Park” on the tablet.
+	5. Park the autosampler by pressing “Park” then "OK" on the Titrator tablet.
 This will send the sensors to position 69.
-	6. Using the Titrator tablet, tap “PRIME” at least 3 separate times.
+	6. On the Titrator tablet, tap “PRIME” at least 3 separate times, waiting each time for the titrator to run through its acid purge into the cup.
 		1. **YOU MUST PARK THE AUTOSAMPLER FIRST, OTHERWISE THE ACID WILL SPILL ALL OVER THE AUTOSAMPLER.**
 			1. If it ever occurs, you must use the chemical wipes with DI water to soak up the acid.
 		2. *[Note: Prime is used to purge any air bubbles that may occur in the acid line.]*
 	7. After Purging, if the Autosampler’s arm does not lift automatically, wave your arm on the sensor on the  right side of the Autosampler’s arm to lift it.
 	8. Recycle the acid into the glass bottle that is connected to the titrator by removing the small white plug and pour carefully into the bottle.
 		1. If a spill occurs, read **[e.i.1]**
-	9. Using DI water, clean the acid cup.
+	9. Using DI water, clean the acid cup and hang it on the rack to dry.
 	10. Located at the left side, at the back of the Autosampler, there should be a pH Sensor.
 Place it on the hole that’s next to the propeller.
 		1. Before calibrations can be made, look at the top of the Sensor for KCl, if a sufficient amount of KCl can be seen, skip to **[j]**.
 If not, follow the step below.
 		2. If KCl reservoir is low, open the cap on the sensor’s reservoir and add a few drops of KCl on the opening.
 	11. Make sure that the cap is open at all times, so it can measure the pH.
 	12. Make sure the probe rinse reservoir is filled with DI water (an Erlenmeyer Flask on the right side of the InMotion Pro).
+	13. Once the pH probe is placed in its slot next to the propeller, fill a DI Only cup 2/3 full with DI water and place this cup in slot 69.
+On the Titrator screen, "Park" the autosampler.
+The pH probe should always be submerged in a liquid (DI or its storage solution).

 4. <a name="Calibration"></a> **Calibration**
-	1. Gather three 80ml cups and add the pH buffer to each of the cups until filled halfway.
+	1. Gather three 80ml cups (labeled as pH cups) and add the pH buffer to each of the cups until filled halfway.
 		1. The pH buffers used are 4, 7, and 10.
-			1. If you use new buffers, write the date opened on the bottle and pour ~60 ml into 3 separate 80 ml cups.
+			1. If you use new buffers, write the date opened on the bottle and pour ~60 ml into the 3 separate 80 ml cups.
 			2. After calibration, pour the buffers into a clean regent bottle, respective of their pH.
 Those buffers can be used for future uses for ~ 1 week.
 	2. Place the three cups in the Autosampler starting from position 1-3.
-Place a 4th cup filled with DI water in position 69 on the sample changer.
-		1. The pH cups will be in the order of 4, 7 and 10
+		1. The pH cups will be in the order of 4, 7, and 10 in slots 1, 2, and 3 repsectively.
 	3. Using LabX, click "Analysis" on the bottom left-hand side then look for the Released Methods and click on “Calibration”
 	4. Click Start > Titrator > Start to start the Calibration.
 		1. You can either Right click on the Calibration group or look for the tab named “Recurrence” (It’s on top of the Released Methods) and click Start.